daveblackuk/VSR/README.md

 <a href="https://www.youtube.com/watch?v=Xp72yo8IUcY"  target="_blank">
 Click to play promo video </a>

-![header]
-IMPORTANT Notice 21st March 2023
+<H1> IMPORTANT Notice 21st March 2023

 MSFS SU12 appears to render the fonts in VR incorrectly; there is a fix for VSR available as a beta version at